Project

 Batman-adv 2014.2.0 released

-Added by Marek Lindner almost 10 years ago
+Added by Marek Lindner over 10 years ago

 June 09, 2014.
 The B.A.T.M.A.N. team today releases batman-adv 2014.2.0 adding a new major component - multicast optimizations - along with a series of bug fixes.
 As the kernel module always depends on the Linux kernel it is compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section: